 In addition to our team of Eucharistic Ministers, there is extensive lay involvement in the form of readers, servers, pastoral visitors, intercessors and those who work with our children and young people supporting our Children’s Worker (which is a paid post).

-Social and Pastoral Care
+Pastoral Care and Outreach

 The churches are proud of their record on pastoral care and have several trained volunteers to take Holy Communion to the housebound, in addition to a watching brief on a number of identified disabled or infirm people.
 The list of people requiring pastoral care is reviewed by the Pastoral Group on a regular basis, the meeting being chaired by the Rector.
 Naturally these activities meet national Safeguarding criteria and are carried out in line with our own safeguarding policies, copies of which can be obtained from our Parish Office, situated in The Hand in Hand Building, Church Road, Wombourne WV5 9EZ.